Congratulations, you've been accepted to Mount Allison University!

 To receive your room assignment:

+Don't forget to also accept your offer of admission by paying your registration deposit.
 We base your residence room assignment priority on the day you pay your registration deposit so the earlier you pay this deposit the closer you are to the top of the list for a room assignment.

-How to be included in the early-bird room draw
+How to be guaranteed a residence room

 For more details, visit applying to residence.